Where Did My Betta Go? The Mysteries of the Disappearing Fish

 • Reduce stress.
 Sometimes, bettas jump when stressed.
 Make sure tank conditions are optimal and avoid sudden changes.
 Provide hides and enrich their environment.
 Monitor for signs of stress like clamped fins.
 A stable, stimulating home reduces jump risk.

 A secure lid and proper water levels can prevent most jumping.
-Careful tank maintenance and monitoring their behavior help, too.
+Careful tank maintenance and monitoring their behavior helps, too.
 Preparation goes a long way toward keeping your betta safely in its tank.

 Finding a Hiding Betta